zefangli/OLD_zefangli.github.io/index.md

 _Volunteer Teacher_

-- Designed interactive teaching plans and taught English and math for local pupils from grade 3 to grade 6.
+- Designed interactive teaching plans and taught local pupils of grade 2 to 6 English and math.
-- Acted as a member of the media group to record teaching activities and write WeChat articles.
+- Recorded teaching activities and wrote media articles.

 ## Others